Chris Cornes: Non-League

-At the end of his ban in October 2006 he joined Conference North side Worcester City, and two months later signed until the end of the season.
-However, he fell out of favour and joined Northern Premier League Premier Division side Telford United on loan in March 2007, helping Telford to promotion to the Conference North via the play-offs.
-He turned down interest from a number of league clubs to sign a one-year contract with Telford in May 2007.
+At the end of his ban in October 2006, he joined Conference North side Worcester City, and two months later signed until the end of the season.
+However, he fell out of favour and joined Northern Premier League Premier Division side AFC Telford United on loan in March 2007, helping Telford to promotion to the Conference North via the play-offs.
+He turned down interest from several league clubs to sign a one-year contract with Telford in May 2007.

 He terminated his contract with Telford in January 2008, with the club and Cornes coming towards the end of a club disciplinary process.
 He joined Bromsgrove Rovers in the Southern League Premier Division later that month, aiming for a fresh start.
 The club were relegated at the end of the 2007–08 campaign, and Cornes decided to leave when new manager Rod Brown took charge in October 2008.
 Later that month he joined Stourport Swifts in the Southern League Division One Central, along with his former Bromsgrove manager Duane Darby.

 In July 2009, he was released the Swifts, his fitness an issue.
 He promptly returned to old club Worcester City for pre-season training.
 Worcester loaned him out to Evesham United in August 2009, before he re-signed with Stourport six weeks into his loan spell.

-In June 2010 he joined Conference North side Redditch United.
-Two months later he switched clubs to Midland Football Alliance outfit Malvern Town.
+In June 2010, he joined Conference North side Redditch United.
+Two months later he switched clubs to Midland Football Alliance club Malvern Town.
 At the end of the 2010–11 campaign Malvern were relegated to the West Midlands (Regional) League.
 He later played for Littleton in the Midland Combination.